AmberELEC/website/docs/System-PC-98.md

 As with most computer systems, performance on the RG351 can vary pretty widely depending on the game.
 The Touhou games are some of the most popular on the system.
 Unfortunately, they are slightly outside of the RG351's reach.
 There are a lot of games that play just fine on the handheld though, including action games like Rusty.

+There are a lot of supported extensions, but `.hdi` files are usually the easiest to use.
+These files are full hard drive dumps of an installed game, so for the most part they'll include any dependencies for the game.
+When running disk dumps (`.fdi`,`.fdd`,`.d88`,etc), you may need to preload a specific OS, and sometimes you'll have to install the game yourself, so it tends to be much simpler to simply use hard drive dumps.

 ## BIOS

 np2kai requires quite a few BIOS files.
 These files are not fully compatible with the files included with Anbernic devices, so please use the listed md5 sums to verify your BIOS files.
 BIOS files for np2kai should be put in the `ROMS/bios/np2kai` folder, unlike most BIOS files.